Relm4/book/src/component_macro_reference.md

 #### Trait disambiguation

-It is possible for several traits to implement the same method for a type.
+It is possible that several traits implement the same method for a type.
 If both traits are in scope, when using the duplicated method name we need to tell Rust which trait implementation it should use.
 Otherwise, the Rust compiler will raise an error due to the ambiguity.
 To specify the intended trait, use the `TraitName::method` syntax, similar to [Rust's fully qualified syntax for trait disambiguation](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#fully-qualified-syntax-for-disambiguation-calling-methods-with-the-same-name).

 You can also use the full path of the trait if desired.

 ## Signals

-When connecting signals emitted by widgets you can clone fields you need in the closure (such as the component sender) by listing the relevant fields in square brackets.
+When connecting signals emitted by widgets you can clone fields that you need in the closure (for example, the component sender) by listing the corresponding fields in square brackets.

 ```rust,ignore
 connect_name[cloned_var1, cloned_var2, ...] => move |arg1, arg2, ...| { ... }